the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter5.md

 }
 ~~~~~~~~

 In the last step you will use the Loading component in your App.
-A conditional rendering based on the loading state will decide whether you show a Loading or Button component.
+A conditional rendering based on the loading state will decide whether you show a Loading component or Button component.
 The latter one is your button to fetch more data.

 {lang=javascript}
 ~~~~~~~~